raml-org/raml-java-parser-2/README.md

 ```
 After the `Api` instance is created, you may reach any part of the RAML document.

-There are two operations related with data reading used by the parser:
+There are two operations related to data reading used by the parser:

 * read file content
 * list files of particular directory

-By default this operations are deligeated to the file system.
+By default these operations are delegated to the file system.
 You can force the parser to use your custom class by passing its instance to `JavaNodeFactory.setPathResolver()` as argument:
 ``` java
 JavaNodeFactory f = new JavaNodeFactory();
 f.setPathResolver(new IJavaPathResolver() {